christian-marie/talk-servant/slides.md

 *REST problems*

-* Explode in subtle ways
+* Break in subtle ways
 * Boilerplate gets mixed with important business logic
 * Complexity becomes nightmare to maintain
 * Becomes partially and/or inconsistently documented